ibmresilient/resilient-community-apps/fn_jira/README.md

 ---
 ## Function - Jira Create Comment
 Create a Jira comment.
-To be used when a Resilient Note is created.
+To be used when a SOAR Note is created.
 See example workflow for configuration of function pre-processor and post-processor scripts

  ![screenshot: fn-jira-create-comment ](./doc/screenshots/fn-jira-create-comment.png)